cdaringe/ionizer/README.md

 - you install `npm install --save node-sass`
 - you `require('node-sass')` into you electron application and run it...
 - YOUR APP CRASHES! :(  `node-sass` was built for `0.12.7 (module version 14)`, not for `2.5.0 (module version 44)`
-- you run `ionizer -q`, and reload your app.
+- you run `ionizer -q`, which rebuilds your dependencies to work with your electron version.
+- reload your app.
 All is zen!

 ## installation
 ```sh